 "One: a person or people considered highly attractive to look at, often implying that they are lacking intelligence or depth and Two: something intended to be attractive to the eye without being demanding or contributing anything essential."

-"Do you really want to be just another pretty face and not contributing anything substantial?", my pumpkins laughed as they questioned my yellow rose.
-This gave my rose cause for some reflection, and for now she seems to be content to be a part of the eighty plus things which I grow in my terrace garden, and she's happy that some lovely images of her are now on Flickr, which you may view by clicking here and selecting the set titled roses.
+"Do you really want to be just another pretty face and not contributing anything substantial?," my pumpkins laughed as they questioned my yellow rose.
+This gave my rose cause for some reflection, and for now she seems to be content to be a part of the eighty plus things which I grow in my terrace garden.

 As for one of the flowers of my still thriving Tropaelum majus (Nasturtium), who can be seen peeking into the scene in the first photograph of today's blog entry, but, in full view in the image of her posted below,